UN General Assembly: Germany struggles to define its place in the world | DW | 24.09.2021

 "We in the EU need an Indo-Pacific strategy that's coordinated with the US," he told DW.
 "There can't be any decisions that cast doubt on that."

-And yet, across 1st Avenue in the General Assembly chamber, the week brought a very different warning – against where such Indo-Pacific strategies may be heading.
+And yet, across First Avenue in the General Assembly chamber, the week brought a very different warning — against where such Indo-Pacific strategies may be heading.

-Antonio Guterres, secretary-general of the UN, used his opening address to admonish the US and China for pushing the world towards a dangerous confrontation – just as it needed to come together to address existential crises in the climate, in health, and much besides.
+Antonio Guterres, secretary-general of the UN, used his opening address to admonish the US and China for pushing the world toward a dangerous confrontation just as it needed to come together to address existential crises in the climate, in health and much besides.

 "This is a recipe for trouble," Guterres added.
 "It would be far less predictable than the Cold War."